Lifestyle Changes

 9. Manage stress for a Healthy Lifestyle

-Your cholesterol levels and general health may be significantly impacted by ongoing stress.
+Your ongoing stress can affect your lifestyle.
 Put stress-reduction methods into practice every day:

 • Practice mindfulness meditation or deep breathing exercises.